Consent2Go Q&A

 Can documents (packing lists, itineraries) be added and kept live?

 Documents can be uploaded to events and profiles and made available for extended periods however, they are not live automatically across all events eg gear list.
+They are specific to each event created and are visible links on the invite page for parents/guardians.

 Can events have multiple price points?

-We believe this answer is no although we are also still testing the system.
 The workaround would be to copy the event and have separate registrations for different participants and adjust the price.
 Unfortunately, this would mean different lists of participants, dietary requirements, etc.

 Can attendance be tracked like Operoo roll calls?